Cytomegalovirus (CMV) Infection

-Mild CMV infection is usually not treated.
+Mild cytomegalovirus infection is usually not treated.
 It subsides on its own.

 When the infection threatens life or eyesight, an antiviral drug (valganciclovir, ganciclovir, cidofovir, foscarnet, or a combination) may be given.
-These drugs have serious side effects (see Table: Some Antiviral Drugs for Herpesvirus Infections) and may not cure the infection.
+These drugs may be given by mouth or by vein.
+When CMV retinitis is very severe, the drugs may also be injected directly into the eye.
+These drugs have serious side effects (see table Some Antiviral Drugs for Herpesvirus Infections) and do not cure the infection.
 However, treatment slows the disease's progression and may preserve sight.

 Antiviral drugs are used to treat other severe symptoms due to CMV but are less reliably effective than when used to treat retinitis.

 If CMV infection occurs in people whose immune system is temporarily weakened or suppressed (by a disorder or drug), the infection usually subsides when the immune system recovers or the drug is stopped.

 People who have had an organ transplant are often given antiviral drugs (such as ganciclovir, valganciclovir, or foscarnet) to prevent CMV infection.